-As an alternative, health care providers have been able to outsource data storage and security to HIPAA-compliant cloud storage services.
+As an alternative, healthcare providers have been able to outsource data storage and security to HIPAA-compliant cloud storage services.
 These services provide data storage of patient EMRs that complies with legally mandated requirements for data security and privacy.
-Cloud computing has helped to ensure that every health care provider can access a data storage solution that will adequately protect patient’s sensitive information.
+“The cloud” has helped to ensure that every healthcare provider can access a data storage solution that will adequately protect patient’s sensitive information.

-The widespread adoption of cloud-based data storage solutions in health care has created new opportunities for big data applications to improve patient care outcomes.
+The widespread adoption of cloud-based data storage solutions in healthcare has created new opportunities for “big data” applications to improve patient outcomes.

-With the introduction of cloud computing, all of the data that was previously inaccessible in filing cabinets can be searched through and analyzed using the most complex computer algorithms available.
-This will enable health care providers to detect and respond to public health threats that would previously have been invisible until much later in their life cycle.
+With the introduction of cloud computing in hospitals and physician practices, all of the data that was previously inaccessible in filing cabinets can be searched through and analyzed using the most complex computer algorithms available.
+This will enable healthcare providers to detect and respond to public health threats that would previously have been invisible until much later in their life cycle.

 Cloud Computing Offers Flexibility and Scales Easily

-Beyond the immediate economic advantages associated with choosing cloud computing over an in-house data storage solution, organizations benefit in the long-term from easier upgrades and reduced scaling costs when it comes to cloud-based storage.
-Providers of cloud storage solutions for health care use economics of scale to drive down data management costs for their customers – hospitals and health care facilities.
+Beyond the immediate economic advantages associated with choosing cloud storage over an in-house data storage solution, organizations benefit in the long-term from easier upgrades and reduced scaling costs.
+Providers of cloud storage solutions for healthcare use economies of scale to drive down data management costs for their customers – hospitals and healthcare facilities.

 Cloud-based EMRs can play a significant role in enhancing patient safety.
-A mentally ill patient in California visited various hospital emergency rooms and walk-in clinics hundreds of times over the course of a year, each time submitting to tests and hoping to obtain prescriptions for medication.
-Thanks to the adoption of EMR, health care providers at each facility the patient visited could glean direct insight into interactions between the patient and physicians at other facilities.
+For example, a mentally ill patient in California visited various hospital emergency rooms and walk-in clinics hundreds of times over the course of a year, each time submitting to tests and hoping to obtain prescriptions for medication.
+Thanks to the adoption of cloud EMR solutions, healthcare providers at each facility the patient visited could glean direct insight into interactions between the patient and physicians at other facilities.